Revisionist Zionism: History of Revisionist Zionism after Israel's establishment

-This unity arrangement lasted until August 1970, when Begin and Gahal left Golda Meir's government.
-Some sources indicate the resignation was due to disagreements over the Rogers Plan and its "in-place" cease-fire with Egypt along the Suez Canal; other sources, including William B. Quandt, note that Begin left the unity government because the Labour Party, by formally accepting UN 242 in mid-1970, had accepted "peace for withdrawal" on all fronts.
-On August 5, 1970, Begin himself explained his resignation before the Knesset, saying: "As far as we are concerned, what do the words 'withdrawal from territories administered since 1967 by Israel' mean other than Judea and Samaria.[sic]
-Not all the territories; but by all opinion, most of them."Compare:
+The Herut party in 1948 won 14 seats in the 1949 elections.
+The official Revisionist party did not win any seats in the 1949 elections and would merge with Herut in 1950.
+In 1965, Herut became Gahal after merging with the Liberal Party.
+Gahal joined the government for the first time in 1967 and Menachem Begin became minister without portfolio in Levi Eshkol's government.
+In July 1970, Begin and his colleagues left the National Unity Government under Golda Meir as a protest against the Rogers Peace Plan.

+Gahal would become Likud in 1973 after merging with three nationalist splinter groups.
+In 1977, Menachem Begin and Likud took power in Israel, with Begin becoming Israel's prime minister.

 Following Israel's capture of the West Bank and the Gaza Strip in the 1967 Six-Day War, Revisionism's territorial aspirations concentrated on these territories.
 These areas were far more central to ancient Jewish history than the East Bank of the Jordan and most of the areas within Israel's post-1949 borders.
 In 1968 Begin defined the "eternal patrimony of our ancestors" as "Jerusalem, Hebron, Bethlehem, Judea, [and] Shechem [Nablus]" in the West Bank.
 In 1973 Herut's election platform called for the annexation of the West Bank and Gaza.
 When Menachem Begin became leader of the broad Likud coalition (1973) and soon afterwards Prime Minister (in office: 1977–1983), he considerably modified Herut's expansive territorial aims.
 The party's aspiration to unite all of mandatory Palestine under Jewish rule was scaled down.
 Instead, Begin spoke of the historic unity of Israel in the West Bank, even hinting that he would make territorial concessions in the Sinai as part of a complete peace settlement.